Privacy Policy

 When an organization or partner signs in with an Enterprise Access token at id.trucklinemp.com/enterprise-access, we log each successful login with:

 We use this data for security, abuse prevention, and partner account accountability.
-Access is limited to authorized Truckline staff through Founder-managed enterprise administration.
+Access is limited to authorized Truckline staff.

 3.3 Connected accounts (OAuth providers)

-When you choose to connect an external account, we receive and store the minimum identifiers needed to keep the link in place: provider ID (e.g. Steam ID, Discord ID, Google subject ID, YouTube channel ID, Twitch user ID), a display name or avatar URL where the provider returns one, and an OAuth access/refresh token bound to your account.
+When you choose to connect an external account, we receive and store the minimum identifiers needed to keep the link in place: provider ID (e.g. Steam ID, Discord ID, Google subject ID, YouTube channel ID, Twitch user ID, Patreon user id), a display name or avatar URL where the provider returns one, and an OAuth access/refresh token bound to your account where the flow uses tokens.

-We do not pull data from connected providers beyond what each integration needs to function (e.g. we do not read your Discord DMs, YouTube watch history, or Google contacts).
+We do not pull data from connected providers beyond what each integration needs to function (e.g. we do not read your Discord DMs, YouTube watch history, Google contacts, or full Patreon payment history).

 3.3.1 Steam account linking